oj9040/GraphSAGE_RL/README.md

 ### Running the code

-The example_unsupervised.sh files contain example usages for three dataset (PPI, Reddit, Pubmed) of the code in the supervised classification task.
+The example_unsupervised.sh file contains example usages for three dataset (PPI, Reddit, Pubmed) of the code in the supervised classification task.

 If your benchmark/task does not require generalizing to unseen data, we recommend you try setting the "--identity_dim" flag to a value in the range [64,256].
 This flag will make the model embed unique node ids as attributes, which will increase the runtime and number of parameters but also potentially increase the performance.